-As the name suggests, Persimmon has a lot of health benefits to offer and is the perfect snack!
-It is an excellent source of dietary fiber, providing twice as much as a medium apple, which aids perfectly with proper digestion to help you poop.
+As the name suggests, Persimmon has a lot of health benefits to offer and is the perfect snack.
+It is an excellent source of dietary fiber, providing twice as much as a medium apple, which aids perfectly with proper digestion to keep you regular [i].
 Additionally, like other similar type fruits, it provides multitudes of nutrients.
-It’s a “food first” type multivitamin, containing good amounts of vitamin A, vitamin C, and vitamin B (thiamin, folic acid and pyridoxine), with minerals like magnesium, calcium, phosphorus, sodium and potassium.
+It’s a “food first” type multivitamin, containing good amounts of vitamin A, vitamin C, and vitamin B (thiamin, folic acid and pyridoxine), with minerals like magnesium, calcium, phosphorus, sodium and potassium [i].
 A great new way to get your nutrients.

 Persimmons truly deserve to be labeled the “Fruits of God.”
 Unfortunately, their popularity is a work in progress.
 They are not as well-known as their nutrient dense neighbors: avocado, kale, and pomegranate.
-The next time you go shopping and see a persimmon on the shelf, keep in mind the health benefits of this wonderful fruit and bring one home and spread the word!
+The next time you go shopping and see a persimmon on the shelf, keep in mind the health benefits of this wonderful fruit and bring one home.